Sq00ky/Sq00ky/README.md

 ### Hi There 👋
 I'm Ronnie, a south-east based red teamer & pentester @ ``[REDACTED]``.
+I've been working in the industry for over 6 years now.
 Currently, I work in the F500 Critical Infrastructure space help keeping $bigPowerCos secure.
 I don't write code very often, but when I do, [it lives here](https://github.com/Sq00ky?tab=repositories)
 I have participated in a number of CTFs and Cyber Defense Exercises, below you can find some of them!
-For more info about me and the things I do - [visit my website!](https://blog.spookysec.net/posts/)
+For more info about me and the things I do - [visit my website!](https://blog.spookysec.net/posts/).
+Occasionally I post research, CTF Writeups and other fun stuff there.
+Check it out!

 ### Participation in Industry Cyber Defense Exercises
 - Department of Energy - [Liberty Eclipse 2025](https://www.energy.gov/ceser/liberty-eclipse)